antvis/G6/plugins/tool.fisheye/README.md

 ## Fisheye

 Fisheye is a  magnifying lens for graph exploration.
 We inplement 'Graphical Fisheye Views' with polar coordinate system: ftp://ftp.cs.brown.edu/pub/techreports/93/cs93-40.pdf
+params:
+- radius: the radius of the fisheye lens.
+Default: 200.
+- d: the magnification factor of the fisheye lens.
+Default: 1.

 ## use